John 13:34 (NIV) “A new command I give you: Love one another. As I have loved you, so you must love one another.”

 Help an Orphan Today

-Please consider a year-end donation to Orphan Relief Effort, Inc to help feed and house orphans in Nepal and Myanmar.
+Please consider a donation to Orphan Relief Effort, Inc to help feed and house orphans in Nepal and Myanmar.
 Your donation is tax deductible according to IRS rules.